phanikiran1169/phanikiran1169.github.io/_projects/Decision_Making_Gridworld.md

 ### Overview

 This project simulates a predator-prey pursuit in a 7×7 gridworld with obstacles.
-The prey is modeled as a partially observable agent using a POMDP framework, while the predator uses the A* path planning algorithm.
+The planning for prey is modeled using a POMDP framework, while the predator uses the A* path planning algorithm.
 The goal is to observe how different strategies and environmental uncertainties affect pursuit outcomes.

 Both agents operate on a grid with obstacles and simple movement rules.
 The prey actively plans by estimating the predator’s behavior, while the predator reacts based on known prey positions.